 In addition, multiple reviewers have noted that the system can be installed without professional help, citing the simplistic control mechanism and maintenance-free design as key components.

-The Pentair water softener system comes with a 5-year manufacturer’s warranty.
+The Pentair water filtration system comes with a 5-year manufacturer’s warranty.
 Since the system only regenerates whenever needed, you should be able to get many more years of operation out of it under optimal conditions.

 For the price, the ABCwaters Pentair beats out many competing products with its NSF-certified design and simplified functionality.
-It doesn’t quite live up to the value provided by our top picks, but nonetheless, if you’re searching for a quality water softening system that’s built for the long haul, this is a solid pick.
+It doesn’t quite live up to the value provided by our top picks, but nonetheless, if you’re searching for a quality grain water softening system that’s built for the long haul, this is a solid pick.

 The WaterBoss 700 softener system is a bit different from other products on this list in that it is designed to use less water than traditional systems by way of an advanced, patented filtration system.